-Prague hereditary hypertriglyceridemic rats (hHTG) were originally derived from Wistar rat colony (Vrána et al 1990).
-The hHTG rat is a strain expressing hereditary hypertriglyceridemia as in human familiar hypercholesterolemia and associates hyperinsulinemia and hypertension (Vrána et al 1990, Reaven 1993).
-This rat strain is a relevant model of familiar hypercholesterolemia and metabolic syndrome, available for the assessment of lipoprotein metabolism and insulin resistance (Ueno et al 2004, Zicha at al 2006).
+Prague hereditary hypertriglyceridemic rats (hHTG) were originally derived from Wistar rat colony (Vrána and Kazdová 1990).
+The hHTG rat is a strain expressing hereditary hypertriglyceridemia as in human familiar hypercholesterolemia and associates hyperinsulinemia and hypertension (Vrána and Kazdová 1990, Reaven 1993).
+This rat strain is a relevant model of familiar hypercholesterolemia and metabolic syndrome, available for the assessment of lipoprotein metabolism and insulin resistance (Ueno et al. 2004, Zicha at al. 2006).

 The aim of our study was to assess whether increased production of reactive oxygen species induced by different glycemia levels, could be reversed by exogenously delivered insulin.
-Prague hereditary hypertriglyceridemic rats with metabolic syndrome and agematched healthy control Wistar rats were used for this purpose.
+Prague hereditary hypertriglyceridemic rats with metabolic syndrome and age-matched healthy control Wistar rats were used for this purpose.

-Material and methods
+Material and Methods

-Male Wistar rats (n = 20) were provided by Charles River Breeding Laboratories and hHTG rats (n = 20) were provided by doctor Kazdová (IKEM, Prague).
-The rats were maintained at a constant temperature $(23\pm1^{\circ} \text{ C})$, with a fixed 12-hr artificial light period.
+Male Wistar rats (n=20) were provided by Charles River Breeding Laboratories and hHTG rats (n=20) were provided by Dr. L. Kazdová (IKEM, Prague).
+The rats were maintained at a constant temperature (23±1 °C), with a fixed 12-h artificial light period.
 They were housed in stainless steel cages (6 rats per cage) with free access to water and standard chow.
 At the beginning of the experiment, the rats were aged 3 months.
 The euglycemic-hyperinsulinemic glucose clamp technique (EHC) and hyperglycemic hyperinsulinemic clamp (HHC) were used to study insulin sensitivity.
-All procedures and experimental protocols were approved by the local animal Ethics Committee of the Faculty of Medicine Charles University in Pilsen.
+All procedures and experimental protocols were approved by the Animal Ethics Committee of the Faculty of Medicine Charles University in Pilsen.

-The euglycemic clamp procedure was performed according to previously described technique (De Fronzo et al 1979).
+The euglycemic clamp procedure was performed according to previously described technique (De Fronzo et al. 1979).
 After intraperitoneal anesthesia (ketamin 100 mg/kg i.p. + xylazin 16 mg/kg i.p.), a small incision was made 0.5 cm from the cervical midline and at the level of the forelegs, and the internal jugular vein was exposed.
 After superior ligation, the vessel was catheterized with silastic tubing, carotid artery was catheterized on the same side.
 The catheters were tunneled subcutaneously and emerged on the dorsal side of the neck.
 All skin incisions were closed with a 3-0 thread and the catheters were filled with a heparin (concentration 100 U/ml).
 The catheters required no more care before the study.

-The metabolic experiment was performed 48 hrs after surgery on food-deprived conscious rats.
+The metabolic experiment was performed 48 h after surgery in food-deprived conscious rats.
 At the beginning of the experiment, two successive blood samples were taken at time -10 min and 0 min for measurement of basal glycemia.
-Insulin (Actrapid, Novo Nordisk, Denmark) and 30% glucose were then infused; the rate of glucose infusion was corrected manually every 5 min to maintain desired level of glycemia, the rate of insulin infusion was 0.05 IU.kg-1.min-1.
-Each glycemia was maintained for 90 minutes.
+Insulin (Actrapid, Novo Nordisk, Denmark) and 30 % glucose were then infused; the rate of glucose infusion was corrected manually every 5 min to maintain desired level of glycemia, the rate of insulin infusion was 0.05 IU.kg-1.min-1.
+Each glycemia was maintained for 90 min.
 In control group normal saline instead of insulin was delivered.
 Blood samples of 1 ml each were taken at time 0 min, 90 min and 180 min.
-A total of 3.2 ml of blood (including laboratory measurements and glycemia testing) was withdrawn during the experiment for all measurements.
-Glycemia measurements were performed by the glucose oxidase method using a glucose analyzer (HemoCue, Sweden).
-During insulin administration glucose infusion rate (GIR in mg.kg-1.min-1) was calculated for evaluation of insulin sensitivity.
-Rats were divided into eight groups of 5 rats each and underwent study experiment as described in Fig. 1.